 Once again, the 4-Wheel Jamboree didn’t disappoint.
 With never having been out to this show, or even on this side of the country for an event for that matter, the opportunities were endless when it comes to new never-before-seen things.
 One thing I’ve noticed about this show, in particular, is that the people here aren’t scared to use crossbreed engines by different manufacturers.
 Case in point, Tim Fritz’s ’59 Ford F-350 with a Cummins engine.

-For showgoer Tim Fritz, that still applies.
 I had just finished up talking to another truck owner just down the show area away from here and as I was walking, I stopped dead in my tracks when I laid my eyes on this truck.
 This super-rad Ford caught my eye instantaneously.
 It was tall, it was wide, and it was long.
 Like, unusually long.

 I had to find out more.
 I approached the truck and Mr. Fritz was getting his truck cleaned up for a full day of showing and he was excited to share the build information with us.
 What you see here is a 1959 Ford F-350.
 At a glance, I had no idea what was under the hood.
 It was up but I wasn’t close enough to tell.
 Regardless, I wanted to see it.

 My eyes lit up when I saw that Fritz had stuffed a Cummins engine between these frame rails.
 “The truck is a 1959 Ford F-350.
 The bed, however, is off of a 1958 F-350 and it is nine feet long,” Fritz said.
 “Believe it or not, this is a factory option back then to have the nine-foot beds.”
 I couldn’t believe that because it really was different.